March-08/Stance_Detection/README.md

 ## Our Strategy

-The main issue facing this task was that the dataset provided was very poor, it consisted in of 3,242 instances, in fact simply by using Bert we obtained a low accuracy, about 56%.
+The main issue facing this task was that the dataset provided was very poor, it consisted in of 3,242 instances, in fact simply by using UmBERTo we obtained a low accuracy, about 56%.
+**UmBERTo** is an Italian Language Model thatinherits from RoBERTa base model architecture which improves the initial BERT.
-So thought to train Bert on a differents but similiars tasks, and to use the resulting model to tag the tweets of our original dataset.
+So we thought to train UmBERTO on differents but similiars tasks, and to use the resulting model to tag the tweets of our original dataset.
 In this way each tag could give a hint about the sentence it was associated with.
 The tasks we used for this purpose are:
 - sentiment analysis